RoseWall/executive_smach_visualization/rqt_smach/doc/rqt_smach.md

 ![alt text](/rqt_smach_10_nozoom.png)

-Rqt_smach also come with a tree view which you can use to view the
+Rqt_smach also comes with a tree view which you can use to view the
 state machine structure.

 ![alt text](/rqt_smach_11_tree.png)